danieldn-aramada/bm-capi-gitops-demo/README.md

 # login to argo ui
 kubectl port-forward svc/argocd-server -n argocd 8080:443
 http://localhost:8080/
 ```

 Register github repo in Argo.
 For this demo, we used a personal github access token as `password`
 ![img-0](docs/img-0.jpg)

-Create ArgoCD Application
+Create our ArgoCD Application for this worker cluster (can also be done manually in Argo UI)
 ```
 kubectl apply -f management/argo-worker-app.yaml
 ```

 The application status is initially in OutOfSync state since the application has yet to be deployed, and no Kubernetes resources have been created.

+Click sync.
+Sync retrieves the manifests from this repository and performs a `kubectl apply`.

 ![img-1](docs/img-1.jpg)

-Click sync

-Sync retrieves the manifests from this repository and performs a kubectl apply

-View the worker cluster being created
+Continue viewing the worker cluster being created

 ![img-2](docs/img-2.jpg)